 When reviewing your documents for ADA accessibility, it helps to start with the accessibility checker feature of your word processor or PDF software, if it has that capability.
 Accessibility checkers won't find everything, but they are a great start.
 Some checkers will even help you fix the issues they find.
 Other issues will need to be manually fixed.
-Once you run the accessibility checker, you'll need to manually check for other issues.
+Once you run the accessibility checker, you must manually check for other problems.